-A Variety of Funding Options
+A Variety of Payment Options

+Cost is always an important deciding factor when choosing a skilled nursing facility.
 Depending on the type of care and the individual covered, you may be able pay for skilled nursing with Medicare, private insurance, long-term care insurance or personal funds.
 Brookdale also accepts Medicaid at some designated locations.
 Our team can work with you to understand and navigate the payment options available.